|Ownership:||Forum 43.3%; NexGen 26.3%; Cameco 18.7%: Orano 11.7%|

 - Forum Energy Metals became the operator of the project in 2011 and conducted a ground gravity survey on the central part of the project.

-- Diamond drill programs were completed during the period 2012-15, which resulted in new basement-hosted uranium discoveries named Opie, Barney and Otis West.
+- Forum completed diamond drill programs during the period 2012-15, which resulted in new basement-hosted uranium discoveries named Opie, Barney and Otis West.
 An intersection of 0.152% U3O8 over 39.5 m was noted in NWA-63 at a downhole depth from 130.5 to 170m.

 - In 2017 a soil/till sampling program to investigate potential boron anomalies down-ice of the gravity targets for prioritizing new targets for future drilling was completed.
 The basement-hosted mineralized zones of Otis, Barney and Opie all had strong boron signatures in the sandstones overlying the showings.